8-Week Beginner Sprint Triathlon Training Plan

 To avoid blowing up, start the race conservatively and focus on maintaining a steady effort throughout the swim, bike, and run.
 Use your training and race strategy to guide your pace, and listen to your body to avoid pushing too hard too soon.

 If someone passes you on the bike, don’t sprint to try to match their pace.
 Race your race and, not someone else’s.
-That’s how you blow up.
+Doing so is how people blow up and don’t have the energy when it comes time to run.

 We’ve compiled a pacing chart if you have a desired run time.

 You’ll see plenty of people walking on the run because they overexerted themselves on the bike.
-There is nothing wrong with walking, except when you expected to be running.
+There is nothing wrong with walking, except when you envisioned yourself running.
 Then it sucks.

 Remember to fuel and hydrate properly throughout the race to keep your energy high and avoid hitting a wall.